-If you have badly decayed tooth, the dentist will try to fix it with a dental filling, crown, or other treatment.
-The dentist may recommend removal of tooth if your tooth has so much decay or damage that repairing is not possible.
+If you have badly decayed teeth, the dentist will try to fix it with a dental filling, crown, or other treatment.
+The dentist may recommend the removal of the tooth if your tooth has so much decay or damage that repairing is not possible.

-The infection is the tooth root is a common reason which leads to removal of tooth.
-A root canal is performed when the pulp of tooth becomes infected.
-If the tooth infection is so severe that root canal and antibiotic can’t cure it, the tooth may need to be removed for preventing spread of infection.
+The infection is the tooth root is a common reason which leads to the removal of the tooth.
+A root canal is performed when the pulp of the tooth becomes infected.
+If the tooth infection is so severe that the root canal and antibiotic can’t cure it, the tooth may need to be removed for preventing the spread of infection.

 Loose teeth will need to be removed if they are not in a condition to be saved.
 Periodontal disease and gum infection can destroy the jawbone.
 Gum disease can cause teeth to loosen in their sockets and extraction may be required.